gitlabhq/gitlabhq/doc/api/repositories.md

 + `id` (required) - The ID of a project
 + `sha` (required) - The commit or branch name
 + `filepath` (required) - The path the file

-Return values:

-+ `200 Ok` on success and the raw content of the file
-+ `400 Bad Request` if required attribute filepath is not given
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID or sha commit or branch name not found